alistairboyce11/alistairboyce11.github.io/_pages/field-and-adventure.md

 ### Imperial College Canadian Maritimes Network - 2015
 <br/><img src='/images/Imperial-QMIII.png'>

 During the period May 2015 - August 2015 I took part in the servicing and pull in of 10 Seis-Uk Instruments deployed in the Imperial College Canadian Maritimes Network in Nova Scotia/New Brunswick, Eastern Canada.
 The stations were situated in gardens of local residents, a blueberry farm, a Geological Survey of Canada rock store and a geological museum throughout Nova Scotia and New Brunswick.
 These data were used to improve coverage in the eastern portions of the tomographic images I constructed during my PhD and Shear wave splitting analyses (Boyce et al., 2016, Gilligan et al., 2016).
-For more please check out Astronomy and Geophysics article [here](/files/gilligan_2016_aandg_canada.pdf)
+For more please check out our Astronomy and Geophysics article [here](/files/gilligan_2016_aandg_canada.pdf)

 ## Adventure

-My passion outside of seismology is cycling.
+Outwith seismology, my passion is cycling.
 Below are a few details of past trips.

 ### Home 2 Rome - Summer 2018

-In the summer of 2018, after my Phd viva and before starting my Postdoc in Cambridge I rode my bicycle >2,200km from my parents home in Warwickshire, UK to Rome, Italy (only including one or two trains...)
+In the summer of 2018, after my PhD viva and before starting my Postdoc in Cambridge I rode my bicycle >2,200km from my parents home in Warwickshire, UK to Rome, Italy (only including one or two trains...)

-For the first leg in France (Caen - Bordeaux), I was joined by good mate Matt.
-We passed some awesome places, including the Le Mans circuit and plenty of castles.
+For the first leg in France (Caen - Bordeaux), I was joined by good friend Matt.
+We passed some awesome places, including the Le Mans race circuit and plenty of castles.

 <br/><img src='/images/H2R_PT1.gif'>